-Mid-term Exam 30%

-Class Project 30%
+Mid-term Exam 30% Class Project 30%

 Final Exam 30% (only on material after the mid-term)

 Homework 10%

-Attendance

-I use the grading scale: A+ - 98-100; A - 90-97; B+ - 87-89; B - 83-86; B- - 80-82; C+ - 77-79; C - 73-76; C- - 70-72; D - 60-69; F - below 60.
+I use a full grading scale: A+-98-100; A-94-97; A-90-93; B+-87-89; B-83-86; B-80-82; C+-77-79; C-73-76; C-70-72; D-60-69; F-below 60.

 Exams: The exams will cover material presented in the text and class.
 The exams are closed book and closed notes; laptops and other electronic devices cannot be used.
 The exam questions are short-answer in format.
+A correct answer receives full credit, a partially correct answer receives half credit, and an incorrect or no answer receives zero credit.
 There will be a question & answer review period the session before the exams - students ask questions and I will answer them.
 Review notes will be provided approximately a week and a half before each exam.

 Class Project: Students will work in self-formed groups of two or three (of their choosing) to complete a class project.
-The project will be submitted as a 10-15 minute in-class PowerPoint oral presentation on either Wednesday, April 25, 2011, or Wednesday, May 2, 2011.
-The project is an evaluation of two existing interactive products based on data obtained from participants (also known as subjects, or users) during a field study that your group will conduct.
+The project is an evaluation of two existing interactive products based on data obtained from participants (also known as subjects, or users) during a field study that each group will conduct.
 (A field study is performed in an environment where the product is used.)
 The project is to be guided by user requirements and usability goals, and use knowledge learned from class to determine if there are differences in the usability of the products.
-You must discuss your project topic and methodology with me in advance of doing the project to make sure that it is feasible to do within a reasonable period of time; you will not be allowed to make a presentation of your project for grading unless you do.
-Projects are graded on the process you used to arrive at a finding/conclusion.
-All students in a group are expected to equally contribute to the project; non-participants will receive a lower grade.
+You must discuss your project topic and methodology with me in advance of doing the project to make sure that it is feasible to do within a reasonable period of time; you will not be allowed to submit your report for grading unless you do.
+Projects are graded on the process you used to arrive at a finding / conclusion.

-Homework/Attendance: Students are expected to submit all homework assignments on time and attend all classes.
-Students are to turn in all homework via Blackboard before the beginning of class; late homework will not be accepted.
-Absences are classified as excused or unexcused.
-Excused absences include religious observances, illness/injury, family emergencies, and other reasons evaluated on a case-by-case basis by the instructor, and will not count against your grade.
-Students start out with 10 points for homework/attendance.
-For each assignment not submitted on time and for each unexcused absence one point will be deducted from the homework/attendance grade.
+Homework: Students are expected to submit all homework assignments via Blackboard before the beginning of class; late homework will not be accepted.
+Students start out with 10 points for homework.
+For each assignment not submitted on time one point will be deducted from the homework grade.